 9. Create An Entrance

 Set the tone as soon as someone comes into your home.
 Make sure you decorate the entry room of your house.
 It can be difficult if you do not have a lot of space.
-Check out this tutorial for shelves that can fit almost anywhere for great impact or how about a simple painted pallet.

 10. Stock Your Guest Room